 - TI-BASIC ranks in the top 25% of languages

 - See also: basic, assembly-language, c, bbcode, xml, tcl, perl, rpl

-- I have 36 facts about TI-BASIC. what would you like to know? email me and let me know how I can help.
+- Have a question about TI-BASIC not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia:

 fact(x) :Func : If x=0 : Return 1 : If x<0 : Return undef : x*fact(x-1) :End Func